V4Fire/Client/src/core/component/decorators/hook/README.md

 ### [functional = `true`]

-If false, the registered hook handler won't work inside a functional component.
+If set to false, the registered hook handler won't work inside a functional component.